npanczyk/2022-02-16-mycoolpaper/README.md

 This is the repository to hold it.

 If you decide to reuse my paper, please follow attribution guidelines from my LICENSE file.
+Here is a new line in the README.md.
 I also have a citation.md file.

 This is a dog fact.
 I like dogs.